lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 .. image:: pcmanfm-qt-display-tab.png

-The tab :guilabel:`User Interface` changes how PCManFM-Qt appears in windows.
+The :guilabel:`User Interface` tab changes how the PCManFM-Qt window appears.
 To toggle always showing the tabbar even when you have only one tab check/uncheck the :guilabel:`Always show the tab bar` checkbox.
-The checkbox :guilabel:`Fullwidth tab bar` makes the tab bar take the full width of the window including over the side pane.
 To toggle showing the x on each tab to close each tab check/uncheck the :guilabel:`Show 'Close' buttons on tabs` checkbox.
 To have PCManFM-Qt open the window in the same size as the last time you closed the window by checking/unchecking the :guilabel:`Remember the size of the last closed window` checkbox.
-If you have the :guilabel:`Remember the size of the last closed window` checkbox unchecked you can change the :guilabel:`Default width of new Window` filed or :guilabel:`Default height of new windows` fields.
+If you have the :guilabel:`Remember the size of the last closed window` checkbox unchecked you can change the :guilabel:`Default width of new Window` or :guilabel:`Default height of new windows` fields.

 .. image:: pcmanfm-qt-user-interface.png